evanmiltenburg/cowparser_dutch/README.md

 This corpus was created by Felix Bildhauer and Roland Schäfer.
 A full description of the work behind this data can be found at [corporafromtheweb.org](http://corporafromtheweb.org/).

-I tested the script on the Dutch portion on the data, but it should work on the other corpora as well.
+I tested the script on the Dutch portion on the data, but it should work on the other corpora as well, except if the XML format is different, like with English.
+I am currently working to provide a parser for English as well.

 For those interested: the Dutch shuffle corpus contains 4,732,581,841 tokens.
 Rather than unpacking the corpus, the script directly goes through the gzipped xml files, saving a lot of disk space.